officialchristheg/fivem-external-esp-base/README.md

 This is a very basic and incomplete external ESP for FiveM.
 It's my first ESP project, mainly for learning purposes.

+Leaving a ⭐ on the repo doesn’t hurt anyone :)

 ---
 ## Features
 - External cheat